tiantiaf0627/tiantiaf0627.github.io/_news/announcement_5.md

 related_posts: false
 ---

 I will be hosting Trustworthy Speech Processing Satellite Workshop at ICASSP 2024, April 15th, 2024 from 2:00 PM to 5:30 PM KST (Room AB203)!
+Please join us if you are interested in making speech processing safer, more private, and more inclusive!